jruels/puppet-fun/labs/09-modules-conditionals/index.md

 In the `init.pp` we are going to add some code to our `mediawiki` class.

-At the bottom add the following to install and configure `Apache`
+At the bottom of our `mediawiki` class add the following to install and configure `Apache`
 ```
   class { '::apache':
     docroot    => '/var/www/html',